LSSTDESC/Twinkles/doc/lessons_learned.md

 * **Conda installation of the DM Stack can be carried out by Travis CI** allowing us to use this service.
 (Phil)
 * **Using both the LSST sims tools and the DM stack in the same project was surprisingly difficult.** Hopefully this will improve as a result of our trying to do it!
 (Phil)
 * **We are already close to the edge of what the DM Stack can do,** and as a result, discussing how to emulate the forced photometry of DIAObjects, for example.
 Are we about to become Stack developers?
 (Phil)
+* **The CPU time required to simulate a 30-s visit in Phosim ranges over two orders of magnitude,** depending mostly on the brightness of the sky, which depends mostly on whether the moon is up.
+The overall time required is dominated by these visits, and in fact 103 of the 1227 Run 1 simulations reached the 120-hour batch farm limit at SLAC, and so did not finish.
+This has implications for scheduling and running simulations at NERSC, where the CPU time limits per job are less, and suggests that checkpointing may be needed in the workflow.
+(Seth)

 ## Run 2: